ZubairMohamed/WebjetUI/README.md

 - The desktop breakpoint `'desktop': '1200px'` describes the situation where the width/viewport is at a minimum of `1200px` or above.

 ## Code formatting using prettier
 Prettier is used across this codebase for automated code formatting.
 You may be required to make some adjustments to your IDE to enable prettier support.
 By standardising code formatting we can make sure that code remains formatted consistently for all files for multiple developers thereby improving readability.
 If we decide to make changes to the code format we can do this in one place and have it applied across the entire project using prettier.
+- The config files for prettier are stored in the root of this repo.
+- The `.prettierrc.json` contains settings that can be changed as per our requirements.
+- The `.prettierignore` contains a list of files and directories that should be ignored by prettier.

 ### Enable prettier in Visual Studio Code (VS Code)
 - Ensure that you have followed the previous steps to install all packages using `npm install`